-With a history of over 1,200 years, bonji are written characters that were developed in ancient India and brought to Japan.
+Bonji has a history of 1200 years with the introduction of Esoteric Buddhism in Japan.
+Now a dead language, bonji are written characters that were developed in ancient India and brought to Japan.
 When Esoteric Buddhism was established, bonji became the writing form to symbolize the work of the Buddha and the deities.
 In the doctrine of Esoteric Buddhism, bonji are extremely important and are of equal value as Buddhist statues and paintings.
 Bonji follows very strict traditions.
-Originally only the priest chosen by the Ajari (highest ranking priest) could learn how to write or compose the characters.
-People without this permit were not allowed to copy bonji.
+Only the priest chosen by the Ajari, highest ranking priest, can learn how to write or compose the characters.
+In the doctrines of Esoteric Buddhism, people without this permit are not allowed to copy bonji.
 This rule has been broken, and we currently see bonji in many forms, such as on clothing or in tattoo art.